faw21/capstone-image-privatizer/README.md

 $ pip3 install -r requirements.txt
 ```

-The previous step will install the latest version of numpy for you, while this repository requires numpy 1.17.1.
+This repository requires numpy 1.17.1.
+Even though we manually install this version of numpy as shown above, the last step will stil install the latest version of numpy for you.
 For some reason, some environments allow multiple versions of numpy to co-exist.
-To make sure you are using the 1.17.1, REPEAT `pip3 uninstall numpy` until nothing shows up when you type `pip3 show numpy`, then install the numpy==1.17.1
+To make sure you are using the 1.17.1, REPEAT `pip3 uninstall numpy` until nothing shows up when you type `pip3 show numpy`, then install the numpy==1.17.1 again.
 ```
 $ pip3 uninstall numpy
 $ pip3 install numpy==1.17.1